reiase/hyperparameter/README.md

 fn main() {
     with_params!{
-        set foo.x = 2; // Modify foo.x in the current thread
+        @set foo.x = 2; // Modify foo.x in the current thread

         foo(); // foo.x=2
         thread::spawn(foo); // foo.x=1, new thread's hyperparameter value is not affected by the main thread